juzza1/finnishtrams/docs/readme.txt

 Finnish Trams includes trams used in Finland from the late 19th century horse-driven trams to modern day articulated trams.

+The trams are based on their real-life counterparts, with speed and capacity adjusted for gameplay.

 ----------------------
 2 Usage and Parameters